neutrinocoin/neutrinocoin/README.md

-Bitcoin Core integration/staging tree
+Neutrino Core integration/staging tree
 =====================================

 https://bitcoincore.org

-For an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/.
+For an immediately usable, binary version of the Neutrino Core software, see https://bitcoincore.org/en/download/.

 Further information about Bitcoin Core is available in the [doc folder](/doc).

-What is Bitcoin?
+What is Neutrino?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Neutrino is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Neutrino uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Neutrino Core is the name of open source software which enables the use of this currency.

-For more information read the original Bitcoin whitepaper.
+For more information read the original Neutrino whitepaper.

 License
 -------